stefarine/smart_food_dispenser/Deployment/step9.md

 For the assembly, we used a cardboard sheet to make the reservoir and attached the different components together using glue, tape, and LEGO pieces.

-Be creative during this step and have fun!
+Be creative during this step and have fun, You have finally completed the deployment.
+Congratulations!